andreeavilcu/Generator_de_grafuri/README.md

   Technologies used:

-    • Python – main programming language
+    •Python – main programming language

-    •	Tkinter – for building the graphical user interface (GUI)
+    •Tkinter – for building the graphical user interface (GUI)

-    •	NetworkX – for graph generation and analysis
+    •NetworkX – for graph generation and analysis

-    •	Matplotlib – for interactive graph visualization
+    •Matplotlib – for interactive graph visualization

-    •	Random – for probabilistic edge generation in graphs
+    •Random – for probabilistic edge generation in graphs